Canon EOS 350D 64bit Driver Problem

 January 22, 2011

-First of all before you go any further… You will not be able to find a driver download anywhere on the internet for the Canon EOS 350D / Digital Rebel XT.
-The work around described below will at least let you access your images through your camera USB connection, if you don’t already have a compact flash (CF) card reader to hand….
+First of all, before you go any further, you will not be able to find a driver download anywhere on the internet for the Canon EOS 350D / Digital Rebel XT.
+The workaround described below will at least let you access your images through your camera USB connection if you don’t already have a compact flash (CF) card reader to hand…

-After seeing very old posts on forums relating to this problem, from what I can see up until now there has been no attempt on Canon’s behalf to bringing out a 64-bit compatible driver.
+After seeing old posts on forums relating to this problem, from what I can see up until now there has been no attempt on Canon’s behalf to bringing out a 64-bit compatible driver.
 This makes me think that Canon’s after sales support may not be all that.
-I know there is no issue with the newer models of this camera, but if I do find my self in the future wanting to upgrade to a newer digital SLR, I may have just been persuaded to seriously consider a Nikon over Canon.
+I know there is no issue with the newer models of this camera, but if I do find my self in the future wanting to upgrade to a more modern digital SLR, I may have just been persuaded to seriously consider a Nikon over Canon.